Sina Tamaddon

-Sina Tamaddon (سینا تمدن, [siːˌnɒː tæmædˈdon]) was senior vice president of applications for Apple Inc.
+Sina Tamaddon (سینا تمدن, [siːˌnɒː tæmædˈdon]) was senior vice president of applications for Apple Inc. until October 2009.

 Sina Tamaddon joined Apple in September 1997.
-He also served the company in the position of senior vice president of worldwide service and support, and vice president and general manager of Newton Group.
-Before joining the company Tamaddon held the position of vice president of Europe with NeXT from September 1996 through March 1997.
-From August 1994 to August 1996 Tamaddon held the position of vice president of professional services with NeXT.
+He also served the company in the position of senior vice president of worldwide service and support, and vice president and general manager of the Newton group.
+Before joining Apple, Tamaddon was vice president of Europe with NeXT from September 1996 through March 1997.
+From August 1994 to August 1996, Tamaddon was vice president of professional services with NeXT.

 Prior to August 1994 Tamaddon worked for Software Alliance w Todd Rulon-Miller.
 Prior to joining Software Alliance, Tamaddon worked for NeXT as the sales manager for their Chicago office.
 Prior to NeXT, Tamaddon worked for Sun Microsystems.